 In support of this idea we have landmarks in Scotland dedicated to a variety of heroic ancestors.
 Traprain Law (its modern name) is dedicated to the hero Lugh.
 The Cailleach and the Bodach give their names to many other peaks and Munros.
 Amongst these are many other lakes rivers, streams.
 Landmarks such as cairns and tombs named after long forgotten activities and people.
 This approach helps to root ourselves to our own community and land around us.

-This would suggest that the experience of the Cailleach and the Bodach, which translates to Grandmother and Grandfather, gears their roles more to that of our first ancestors.
+This would suggest that the experience of the Cailleach and the Bodach, which translates to Grandmother and Grandfather, gears their roles more to that of our first ancestors and are a part of the approach to fairy faith.
 This means they should be honoured more as the grandparents of us all than a “winter spirit”.
 A lot of the folk tales speak of the Cailleach as the first ancestor and mother of many.
 It raises these two characters, who aren’t mentioned among the TDD, to the role of progenitor and creator of the Scottish people.

 It also suggests, as I discussed in dead to deity, that it’s important to be aware of our dead and our lineage through the different Clans and septs of our families.
 Who is your “patron saint” or TDD hero?
 A lot of clans link their heritage to these legendary people.
 It also means that we can call on our ancestry to help us directly if we follow this approach.
 This is further echoed in the Senchas Thuaithe or the genealogy of the TDD but again suffers from potential Christian bias.

 This would also mean that the Síth are representations of the dead in the “otherworld”.
 With their own motives and reasons to do what they do.
 Just as they had in life.
-It chimes with that dealings with the people of the Síth are not without risk.
+It chimes with that dealings with the people of the Síth, following the fairy faith if you like, are not without risk.
 With the right bargains and relationships continued they will remain the people of peace.
 Without due attention, they will seek to cause you and your community harm.
 Communication and augury were at the heart of what our ancestors did for these reasons.
 It also means we need to build relationships with the unknown “others” in our own area.
 These others will be specific to your own way of living and place and not some god or goddess parent figure from another country.

 It would advocate that there are places in the land that are good for growing food, good for building and good for arranging meetings etc. Each place will have its attendant spirit.
 They would affiliate to these areas and requirements.
 If we want to be successful in our endeavours it would be best to seek out these places.

 It also means we need to step back from astrological, ceremonial and other correspondence based systems.
+These haven’t got so much to do with the fairy faith.
 These as they are now applied to religious pagan systems are separate from an Scottish animist way of life.
 Indigenous Scottish people had a different appreciation and a different way of understanding the way spirits and nature communicate alongside them.
 A more primitive way (I use the term primitive not as an insult here) of exploring the world needs to be experienced.
 We need to step back away from the veneer and gloss provided from different magical systems that obfuscate folk magic approaches.
 These different systems, when applied all at the same time in a great big stramash, only serve to confuse and derail the more animistic folk based practices that lie at the heart of Scottish and Irish indigenous ways of life.

 It is interesting to note that in the Book of Leinster and the Book of the Dun Cow the TDD are described as gods and ungods.
 Perhaps supporting the idea of god like but not god like?
 Perhaps this is a loose translation and maybe its reminiscent of the Shinto idea of Kami.
 A phrase unable to be translated?